 According to our super-advanced Facebook survey, Holmes Hot Dogs received the most recommendations.
 What looks like a hole-in-the-wall down past Westgate Mall is actually one of the most happening lunch spots in town!
 Holmes Hot Dogs has been serving Spartanburg since 1953.
 They sell what they make best – only hot dogs.
 You won’t find any hamburgers on the menu!

 Great Food, Even better people!Portia C.A.

 This is another longtime Spartanburg restaurant that the locals rave about and return to time and time again.
 There are two Ricky’s restaurants, but Ricky’s Drive-In West is the one that serves their signature chili.

-In addition to these hot dog options, our readers listed several other local spots to find a frank to satisfy your stomach.
+In addition to these options, our readers listed several other local spots to find a frank to satisfy your stomach.

-According to most, the best place to get a hot dog is not determined by the look of the establishment – it all comes down to taste.
+According to most, the best place to go is not determined by the look of the establishment – it all comes down to taste.

 Additionally, I have heard wonderful things about the hot dog cart that sets up outside of Lowe’s.
 If you happen to see a gathering around a little food cart, they are there for the dogs.

 Spartanburg, SC has lots of great restaurants.
 Check out our guide to restaurants in Spartanburg!